 As for mine and yours, chemotherapy is 1.8% effective toward 5-year survival for colon cancer and 5.4% effective for rectal cancer.

 As bad as all this sounds, the reality is actually worse.

 Nowhere in the study does it say that the 3,306 patients (2.1%) who made it to the five year mark were actually cancer free.
 The only thing we know is that they were “still alive” at the five year mark.
 It is safe to assume that some of them still had cancer and may have died of cancer later.

 I would love to see a follow up on how many of the 5-year survivors actually lived to the 10 year mark.
 I imagine the results would be even more brutal.
 As far as I know that study hasn’t happened.

 So why in the world are doctors continuing to prescribe a treatment that doesn’t work on most cancers?
 Read my post on The Business of Chemo.

 When I was where you are, back in 2004, I also knew chemo was a toxic poison, which is why I didn’t want to do it.
 It didn’t make sense to me that I could poison my body back to health.
 Nevertheless, in the back of my mind it was my last resort if nothing else worked.

 Today as I’m writing this post I know many people, personal friends, and folks I’ve met online, whose bodies have been wrecked by chemotherapy.
 They’ve spent tens of thousands of dollars on these “treatments” and they still have cancer.

 I am not a doctor and cannot give cancer treatment advice, but as a friend I can certainly share what I did.
 There’s no law against that! (yet)

-One very powerful approach is converting to the Raw Vegan Diet to alkalize, detox, and flood your body with the nutrients it needs to heal itself.
+One very powerful approach is converting to the Raw Plant-Based Diet to flood your body with the nutrients it needs to heal itself.